Frequently Asked Questions about CounselingQuestions to ask when interviewing counselors before you start working with one.

 Frequently Asked Questions to Ask a Therapist, Counselor, or Psychologist.

-When you are looking for a therapist or professional counselor you might wonder what the best questions are to ask to get an idea of what it will be like to work with this person, especially if you are starting a therapy/counseling relationship for the first time.
+When you are looking for a therapist or professional counselor you might wonder what the best questions are to ask to get an idea of what it will be like to work with this person, especially if you haven’t ever worked with a counselor before.

 Here are a few ideas on frequently asked questions that counselors get from clients: